5 stars

 For many years this type of work visa has been used by professional athletes, actors, dancers, and scientists, but recently it has become a viable option for accomplished business people.
 This group of applicants should be able to provide evidence of public recognition, for example, international interest, media coverage or important clientele.

-Who is eligible under the Significant Benefit (C11) program:
+Who is eligible under the Significant Benefit (C11) program for the Canadian economy:

 Business owners who have unique businesses that provide unusual goods/services or know-how and intend to expand their business in Canada.